-Sway is an Office 365 app that allows you to quickly build web app that conveys information using mixed media and a simple interface.
+Sway is an Microsoft 365 app that allows you to quickly build web app that conveys information using mixed media and a simple interface.
 Without any need to touch computer code, you can create a set of content that is beautifully structure and presented, but can include written content, images, videos, charts and graphs.
 With a built in menu system it also allows you to take the customer on a journey through the information that is unique to them, rather than flicking through a generic linear PowerPoint presentation.

 You can manage access to all your Sway presentations from your SharePoint intranet.